serebrov/edX_cs50_final/README.md

-## The game
+# The game

-The game is similar to boulder dash ([https://boulder-dash.com/](https://boulder-dash.com/)).
+The game is the final project for the [EdX course](https://www.edx.org/learn/game-development/harvard-university-cs50-s-introduction-to-game-development).

+The implementation is based on [Lua examples](https://github.com/serebrov/edX_cs50_love2d) from the course.

-The main character goes through levels where each level is a rectangular area filled with ground, rocks, diamonds and empty spaces.
+The game is similar to boulder dash ([https://boulder-dash.com/](https://boulder-dash.com/)) where the main character goes through levels, collects dimonds and avoids being smashed by the rocks.
+Each level is a rectangular area filled with ground, rocks, diamonds and empty spaces.

 Rules are: